effector/effector/README.md

 ## Introduction

-Effector is an effective multi store state manager for Javascript apps, that allows you to manage data in complex applications without the risk of inflating the monolithic central store, with clear control flow, good support types and high capacity API.
+Effector is an effective multi store state manager for Javascript apps(React/Vue/Node.js), that allows you to manage data in complex applications without the risk of inflating the monolithic central store, with clear control flow, good support types and high capacity API.

-A more detailed comparison with other state managers can be found [here]()
+A more detailed comparison with other state managers can be found [on site]()

 ### Installation